1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for IBS-C in Houston

-• Low-FODMAP diet: A structured eating plan that limits fermentable carbs to reduce gas, bloating, and discomfort.
+• Low-FODMAP diet: This is a highly-organized diet that restricts fermentable carbohydrates to decrease gas, bloating, and discomfort.

-• Prescription medications: Lubiprostone, linaclotide, or plecanatide to enhance fluid secretion in the intestines and improve motility.
+• Prescription medications: Lubiprostone, linaclotide or plecanatide to increase fluid secretion in the intestines and pull, i.e. increase motility.

-• Over-the-counter aids: Bulk-forming fiber or stool softeners to provide short-term relief of hard stools and straining.
+• Over-the-counter aids: Over-the-counter fiber or stool softeners to offer momentary respite of straining and hard tools.

-• Stress management: Breathing exercises, cognitive-behavioral therapy, or mindfulness techniques to calm the gut-brain axis and reduce flare-ups.
+• Stress management: Breathing exercises, cognitive-behavioral therapy, or mindfulness techniques to take a break in the gut-brain axis and flare-ups.

 Book Your Appointment Today